kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/score-keep-app/01-basic-crud/06-db-planning.md

 ];
 ```

+### Our Strategy to Accomplish rending an array of objects to the screen
-And we create a new function and plop in our existing array and return it, then call that function from inside our JSX
+1. We create a new function
+2. We plop in our existing array (_And return it_)
+3. Then we call that function from inside our JSX

 ```
 import React from 'react';